vlvagerviwager/protect-your-privacy/README.md

 Curated privacy resources for the layperson, by a software developer and computer forensics/infosec graduate.
 Highlights resources, tools, VPNs, search engines, articles, books, and dark patterns.
 Originally hosted on Tumblr, migrated to GitHub in 2015 to make it easier for others to contribute.

+_Disclaimer:_ I am not affiliated with any of the organisations or products below, except where noted.

 The table of contents is generated using [gh-md-toc](https://github.com/ekalinin/github-markdown-toc).

 ## Table of Contents